Latest clash between religious beliefs and gay rights divides Supreme Court

 “Absolutely not,” Katyal replied.
 “Going evidence by evidence, piece by piece, they [lower courts] rejected that idea.”

-Justice Elena Kagan, coming from the other side, pressed Justice Department lawyer Hashim M. Moopan four times to answer a variation of the question: “Do you think it is a compelling state interest to want to eradicate discrimination against gays and lesbians?”
+Justice Elena Kagan, coming from the other side, pressed Justice Department lawyer Hashim M. Mooppan four times to answer a variation of the question: “Do you think it is a compelling state interest to want to eradicate discrimination against gays and lesbians?”

-Moopan, representing the Trump administration’s support of Catholic Social Services, eventually said that government might have such an interest “in the abstract,” but that was not Philadelphia’s only motivation.
+Mooppan, representing the Trump administration’s support of Catholic Social Services, eventually said that government might have such an interest “in the abstract,” but that was not Philadelphia’s only motivation.

 It was the first major case for Justice Amy Coney Barrett, who had alarmed gay rights activists during her confirmation hearings by refusing to endorse some of the court’s landmark decisions on LGBTQ rights, including the 2015 decision in Obergefell v.
 Hodges that found a constitutional right for same-sex couples to marry.
 Barrett said she was simply refusing to pass judgment on the court’s work.